bejayoharen/SJWidgets/README.md

 #Help System#

-There is an extensive built-in help system as well, which is not yet documented.
+There is a built-in help system as well, which is not yet documented.

 #Building#